 Nurses are at the bedside after cesarean deliveries to ensure that time is made for breastfeeding and skin-to-skin bonding as soon as possible.
 Cesarean deliveries are also attended by a neonatal nurse to begin immediate specialized care, should your baby need it.

 Our Level III NICU is more than a special care nursery.

-Huntsville Hospital for Women & Children is home to the only Level III Neonatal Intensive Care Unit in north Alabama and southern Tennessee.
-Our highly trained and experienced neonatologists and neonatal nurses care for critically ill babies born at our hospital or transferred from other hospitals in the region.
+Huntsville Hospital for Women & Children is home to the only Level III Neonatal Intensive Care Unit in North Alabama and southern Tennessee.
+Our board certified neonatologists and neonatal nurses care for critically ill babies born at our hospital or transferred from other hospitals in the region.

 Your baby’s safety and security is our priority.

 Our security measures and monitoring systems are designed to help keep your baby safe during your hospital stay.
 Maternity staff wears special identification badges so you can easily recognize who is authorized to help you with your baby.

 Our Safe Sleep program uses special sleep garments for your infant while in the hospital.
 This eliminates the need for extra bedding (blankets, toys, etc.) that can pose a danger to a sleeping baby.
 To encourage safe sleep practices at home, each family receives a complimentary sleep garment upon discharge.

 Additionally, we follow best practice recommendations set forth by leaders in newborn safety to prevent infant falls.
 This includes the use of bed rails, placing babies in bedside cribs when parents need to sleep and educating families about the risk of infant falls at home.